 If you have a loss of smell due to a recent upper respiratory infection, be patient.
 The sense of smell may return to normal without treatment.

 Call your health care provider if:

-The health care provider will perform a physical exam and ask questions about your medical history and current symptoms.
+The provider will perform a physical exam and ask questions about your medical history and current symptoms.
 Questions may include:

-The health care provider will look at and around your nose.
+The provider will look at and around your nose.
 Tests that may be performed include:

 If the loss of sense of smell is caused by a stuffy nose (nasal congestion), decongestants or antihistamines may be prescribed.

 Leopold DA, Holbrook EH.
 Physiology of olfaction.
 In: Flint PW, Haughey BH, Lund LJ, et al, eds.
-Otolaryngology: Head & Neck Surgery.
-5th ed.
-Philadelphia, PA: Elsevier Mosby; 2010:chap 41.BACK TO TOP
+Cummings Otolaryngology: Head & Neck Surgery.
+6th ed.
+Philadelphia, PA: Elsevier Saunders; 2015:chap 39.BACK TO TOP

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2016 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.